-Swing London hosts social dances on the first (1st) and third (3rd) Tuesday of the month in London, Ontario.
+Swing London hosts social dances every Friday at the German Canadian Club at 1 Cove Road in London, Ontario.
 We also offer multiple levels of 6 week lessons that start from the basics and work their way up.

 Good dance etiquette is important.

 Swing London social dances are just that – social – and we are committed to maintaining a friendly, fun, safe, and welcoming environment for everyone.
 Please be mindful of floorcraft, courtesy, and etiquette.

 Be aware of the space around you when you dance.
 Use caution not to bump into other dancers, equipment, tables, walls, or other objects in the space.
 Use smaller rock steps when the dance floor is crowded.
 If you do happen to bump into someone please apologize and ensure they are ok.

 When you are not dancing exit the dance floor area to make room for others wishing to dance.
 There is space to the side with tables you may use.

 Aerials, although fun, are not accepted on the social dance floor.
 Please reserve these moves to performances and jams for people who have practiced these moves prior to the event.
 Never attempt to do an aerial on the social dance floor, even if there is lots of space.